 A Gartner report predicts that 30% of customer interactions will be influenced by real-time location analysis by 2022.
 Retailers can take on new business opportunities by considering unidentified patterns in their data and understand important relationships between different data sources and types.

-Here are some of the top ways location intelligence can enhance and transform the retail industry.
+Here are five ways how location intelligence transforms the retail industry.

 Understanding customer loyalty of competitors in an area is also easier with location intelligence tools.
 Retailers can get insights about the frequency of store footfalls of competitor’s customers.
 A data-driven approach with LI data will help in analyzing competitors’ strengths.
 It is also possible to identify and attract less loyal customers by offering products and services they are interested in.
 Businesses can find locations with a unique competitive advantage that can help in growth.